Income tax Dates

 An example of a restrictive covenant is when the buyer pays the seller not to open a similar business in the same area.

-These payments are generally taxable to the payee, while the payer can claim this cost as an expense in their return.
+These payments are generally taxable to the seller, while the buyer can claim this cost as an expense in their income tax return.

 Any part of the business sale price that relates to trading stock is taxable.